writeas/writeas-cli/GUIDE.md

 ### Overview

 ```
    writeas [global options] command [command options] [arguments...]

 COMMANDS:
      post     Alias for default action: create post from stdin
      new      Compose a new post from the command-line and publish
      publish  Publish a file to Write.as
      delete   Delete a post
      update   Update (overwrite) a post
      get      Read a raw post
      add      Add an existing post locally
-   list     List local posts
+     posts    List all of your posts
+     fetch    Fetch authenticated user's Write.as posts
      auth     Authenticate with Write.as
+     logout   Log out of Write.as
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   -c value, -b value  Optional blog to post to
    --tor, -t           Perform action on Tor hidden service
    --tor-port value    Use a different port to connect to Tor (default: 9150)
    --code              Specifies this post is code
+   --md                Returns post URL with Markdown enabled
    --verbose, -v       Make the operation more talkative
    --font value        Sets post font to given value (default: "mono")
+   --lang value        Sets post language to given ISO 639-1 language code
    --user-agent value  Sets the User-Agent for API requests
    --help, -h          show help
    --version, -V       print the version